ain-soph/ain-soph.github.io/index.md

 # About Me

 My name is Ren Pang.
-I am an IST PhD student in PSU and doing researches about security of Deep Learning.
+I am an IST PhD student in PSU and doing researches about security of Deep Learning with advisor Ting Wang.

 # Timeline
 ## 2014-2018 BSc.
 Mathematics